 You need a wide range of contractors, from every specialty (including low-cost handymen).

-The list goes on: lenders, home inspectors, wholesalers, turnkey sellers.
+The list goes on: lenders, home inspectors, wholesalers, turnkey sellers, property managers.
 Real estate investing is a team sport.

 And as for finding deals, remember something: it’s your network that will produce good deals for you, not your own brilliance.
 You’re not going to develop a magic formula, a secret algorithm that will make you the best real estate investor alive.
 But you can build a network that constantly helps you succeed.